s7manth/tp/docs/UserGuide.md

 Advanced users are welcome to update the data directly by editing those data files.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, TAilor will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, TAilor will discard data in all 3 files and start with no data at the next run.
+It is suggested that users manually backup copies of these files before directly editing any of these files.

 To reset the files, perform any command that changes the contact list or task list (ie add new task, add new contact).
 WARNING: This will override the pre-existing data with the new data you entered.